 What is Accessibility Compliance?

-Accessibility compliance is the accessibility industry’s term for accessibility being considered when designing or implementing a product, service, application, or website.
-When it comes to accessibility compliance testing, accessibility professionals evaluate and test products to determine if accessibility features are built into them.
+Accessibility compliance is the accessibility industry’s term for considering accessibility when designing or implementing a product, service, application, or website.
+When it comes to accessibility compliance testing, accessibility professionals evaluate and test products to determine if accessibility features are present.
 Compliance can also mean conformance with regulations and standards around accessibility.

 Who Sets Accessibility Compliance Standards?

 The World Wide Web Consortium (W3C) outlines accessibility compliance standards for the internet through the Web Content Accessibility Guidelines (WCAG).
-The W3C was founded in 1994 by Tim Berners-Lee.
-Since then, they have been paramount in setting standards for browsers and developers to follow.
+Founded in 1994 by Tim Berners-Lee, the W3C has been paramount in setting standards for browsers and developers to follow.
 These guidelines allow for a much more versatile and easy-to-use web for everyone.
-The first draft of the WCAG was released in 1999.
+The first draft of the WCAG went public in 1999.
 Since then, the standards have evolved, with the latest guidelines being WCAG 2.1!
-As the web continues to evolve and accessibility tools get better, the W3C will continue to outline best practices and development patterns to ensure the internet becomes and remains accessible for all.
+As the web continues to grow and accessibility tools get better, the W3C will continue to outline best practices and development patterns to ensure the internet becomes and remains accessible for all.

 How Is Accessibility Compliance Measured?

 When it comes to websites, the WCAG documents describe four core principles of accessibility.
 The first principle is ensuring your content is perceivable to all users.
-That means it can’t be invisible to any of their senses, so for example, the text should be set up properly to work seamlessly with a screenreader.
-The second key principle is operability.
+That means it can’t be invisible to any of their senses.
+The second fundamental principle is operability.
 Operability ensures any user can perform all actions on your website.
 For instance, offscreen menus coded wrong may not be reachable for some users without proper accessible techniques.
 The third guiding principle is understandable content.
-To put it better, all your content must be accessible to all users.
+In other words, all your content must be accessible to all users.
 For example, think about photos on your website.
 Have your developers added descriptive text so visually impaired users still can understand and access the visual parts of your content?
 The final core principle is robust.
 As accessibility technologies advance, your content must remain accessible.

-These principles may sound abstract or complex, but by following the guidelines set out by the W3C and implementing any best practices fixes required, you can ensure your website is ready to serve any customer.
+These principles may sound abstract or complex, but by following the guidelines set out by the W3C and implementing any best practices fixes required, you can ensure your website is ready to serve any customer regardless of their accessibility needs.

 Why Do I Need to Worry About Accessibility Compliance?